 Many of us may worry that we drink too much.
-As we head into party season, expert Georgia Foster, gives the low down on signs we're overdoing it and how to cut down.
+Expert Gerogia Foster, gives the low down on signs we’re overdoing it and how to cut down

 The media is constantly bombarding us about the adverse effects of alcohol and the need to reduce our consumption.
 This can trigger self-questioning amongst many men and women about their own drinking habits.
 Common thoughts are 'Am I drinking too much?', 'Maybe I should quit?' and even 'I know I should reduce my drinking, but I just can't seem to!'